Anarchy Online: Free Play program

 A billboard in a city controlled by the neutral faction showing an advertisement for the United States Air Force; the revenue generated by Massive Incorporated's advertising aids in keeping the game free to play.

 In December 2004, Funcom replaced trial subscriptions with a business model supported by in-game advertising called the "Free Play" program.
 Under this program, new players are allowed indefinite access to the full original game without supplying a credit card number.
 With the exception of the first booster pack Notum Wars, the offer does not include access to content added with expansion or booster packs.
 Free subscribers are shown advertisements provided by Massive Incorporated, a company that supplies in-game advertising.
 The ads appear on virtual billboards placed in high traffic areas of the game world.
 Paying customers have the option to replace these ads with ones for fictitious products related to the game.
 Free subscribers may also purchase paid points to participate in micro-transactions and purchase in-game items that do not directly impact combat related gameplay.

 The Free Play program was originally set to last one year, but its length has been extended every year since its creation.
 As of April 2020, the free to play program still exists.
 Former game director Craig Morrison stated in a 2008 interview that the program has been a vital part of the success of the game.
-In January 2008, Funcom rebranded their subscription model as a "tier subscription system", adding a third options for customers to access to the game.
+In January 2008, Funcom rebranded their subscription model as a "tier subscription system", adding a third option for customers to access to the game.
 Customers can access the original game and Notum Wars booster pack for free via the Free Play program, pay the full monthly subscription fee for access to all expansion and booster packs, or pay a reduced monthly fee for access to only the Shadowlands expansion pack.
 The Shadowlands-only option was later removed.